The Happenings on Shaw Hill

 No answer.

 I carefully walked through the living room.
 There was an old, ornate sofa and a wingback chair next to a large wooden bookcase.
-I walked over to the couch, got down on my hands and knees, and flashed my light underneath.
+I walked over to the sofa, got down on my hands and knees, and flashed my light underneath.

 Just cobwebs, pillow covers and a wool blanket.
 No one tied up with masking tape over their mouth looking for me.

-I had been inside for only about a minute and I was sweating.
+I had been inside for only about a minute and I was already sweating.
 My heart was hammering in my chest.
 What was wrong?

 And why was I scared?

 I began to walk up the wooden stairway.
 I was clenching my flashlight, directing it to the top of the stairs.
 There was a small, wood table with a vase on the landing.
-Just before I reached the top step a green bubble pop up on my phone’s screen.
+Just before I reached the top step a green bubble popped up on my phone’s screen.

 A text message.